 - More strenuous exercise

-Keeping the belt moving on a manual treadmill involves more stability work from the core and leg muscles, resulting in greater total energy expenditure.
+Keeping the belt moving on a manual treadmill involves more stability work from the core and leg muscles, resulting in greater energy expenditure.
 Due to the increased effort and muscular activity, manual treadmills may increase calorie expenditure by as much as 30% compared to their motorized counterparts.
 So, they are also popular with people who aren’t fast, runners, because they are good for the heart even when walking or running quickly.

-- It has no engine
+- It has no motor

 - Easy to maintain